lanafi00/CarolinaDataChallenge/README.md

 ## Challenges I ran into
 Midway through, a lost puppy wandered into the building and I had to abandon my project to return it to its owner… just kidding!
 That didn’t happen!
 I did keep getting error messages, though.

 At first, I incorrectly initialized Datawrapper, which made it so that none of the visualizations were showing up.
-My main challenge was manipulating the dataset so that I could make the charts I had in mind–even after I initialized Datawrapper, it took a hot minute before I could see any of those bad boys.
+My main challenge was manipulating the dataset so that I could make the charts I had in mind–even after I initialized Datawrapper, it was a while before I could see any of those bad boys.

 ## Accomplishments that I’m proud of
 I can make graphs!
 That’s cool!
 With this program, I could make an inconceivably large number of different graphs!
 I could sit around for the rest of my life making graphs and still not exhaust its graph-making possibilities!
 I will not sit around for the rest of my life making graphs but I’m proud that I’ve given myself the option to do so, should the occasion arise!

-I’m proud that I built a function that runs mostly-ish without error, and that I find it genuinely interesting to look at the visualizations it returns.
+I’m proud that I built a program that runs mostly-ish without error, and that I find it genuinely interesting to look at the visualizations it returns.

 ## What I learned
 I learned more about cleaning data in JupyterNotebook and Pandas.
 I also learned some new function calls to make working with dataframes easier, and some common mistakes that may get in the way.
 I also familiarized myself further with the Datawrapper API and the different types of graphs available.